America's Growing Debt Burden: An E21 Series

-By my estimates, the United States will run a deficit in excess of $4.2 trillion in 2020.
-This comes from a combination of higher costs, stemming from the government's spending in an effort to keep the economy going during a shut down, and a fall in tax revenue, from the economy being in a recession.
-It could get worse.
-I have not accounted for any future stimulus, which is likely later in the year if the US economy is still in a deep recession.
+This year’s deficit (so far) will match the combined deficits from 2014 to 2019.
+It is by far the largest nominal deficit in history.
+Before this year, the largest was $1.4 trillion in 2009.
+Even after accounting for inflation, it is a staggering sum.
+The United States has not run deficits anywhere near this large since World War II.

 Brian Riedl is a senior fellow at the Manhattan Institute.
-He is the author of the new report, "Coronavirus Budget Projections: Escalatig Deficits and Debt."
+He is the author of the new report, "Coronavirus Budget Projections: Escalating Deficits and Debt."
 Follow him on Twitter @Brian_Riedl.

 Interested in real economic insights?
 Want to stay ahead of the competition?
 Each weekday morning, e21 delivers a short email that includes e21 exclusive commentaries and the latest market news and updates from Washington.
 Sign up for the e21 Morning eBrief.